chapel-lang/chapel/util/devel/test/singularity/README.md

 #To create an image for experimenting with where you can install
 # more packages etc, use this:
-# singularity build --sandbox --fakeroot singularity.sif singularity.def
+#   sudo singularity build --sandbox singularity.sif singularity.def
+#   sudo singularity shell --writable singularity.sif

 ## to run the runscript
 singularity run singularity.sif